Can Collagen Peptides Cause Acne ?

 Hydration

-Skin structure depends on proper hydration, and hydrated proteins help maintain normal skin function and elasticity.
+Skin structure depends on proper hydration, and adequate skin hydration help maintain normal skin function and elasticity.
 Hydration supports the structural environment where collagen is present.

 Sun Protection